pulp/pulp_ansible/docs/settings.rst

    The origin, e.g. "http://example.com" that will instruct the client how to find the Pulp content app.
 This URL is formed in various Galaxy APIs (V1, V2, V3) responses.

-   This defaults to http on your fqdn, which is usable with the Ansible installer's default Nginx configuration.
+   This defaults to `CONTENT_ORIGIN <https://docs.pulpproject.org/pulpcore/settings.html?#content-origin>`_.
    By default it includes the ``pulp/content`` subpath.
-So if `example.com` is your fqdn, this would default to "http://example.com/pulp/content".
+So if `https://example.com` is your CONTENT_ORIGIN, this would default to "https://example.com/pulp/content".

 GALAXY_API_ROOT